 What: Celebrate summer at the RSC with fun activities, performances and workshops inspired by the Bard’s plays and the behind-the scenes work that goes into making them.
 Enjoy some bonkers balloons and magnificent magic based on A Comedy of Errors, enjoy an ice cream on the terrace as you listen to a free music gig, begin your day like an actor with a fun-filled vocal and physical workout, or discover the hidden history of the RSC’s Costume Workshop and how its workers have brought the characters you see on stage to life.

 Where: RSC, Bancroft Terrace, Stratford-Upon-Avon, Warwickshire CV37 6BB

-Need to know: Most events free and drop-in, call 0844 800114 for info.
+Need to know: Most activities free and drop-in, charges and booking may apply for some.